DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-ect-evidence.md

 Video script.

-  Teacher: As you know, this term our topic is ‘The Restless Earth’ and you have been learning about the causes and impacts of volcanic eruptions.
+  Teacher: As you know, this term our topic is 'The Restless Earth' and you have been learning about the causes and impacts of volcanic eruptions.
 In the last lesson, we learned about how volcanic eruptions can be predicted.
 Today we are going to be learning about what happened during the Montserrat earthquake.
 You